 From the day you move into the residence halls, you will be in the center of everything you’ll need to have the best college experience.
-Residence Hall living provides complete access to all the University has to offer and positions you to be fully immersed in the Terrapin community.
+Residence hall living provides convenience, flexibility, affordability, 24/7 support, and complete access to all the University has to offer while fully immersed in the Terrapin community.

-Whether you're new to campus or staying on, we'll always have a place for you in our residence community!
+Whether you're new to campus or staying on, we'll always have a place for you in our residence halls!

 Residence Halls Styles and Options

 We have 9,601 beds in our 39 residence halls.
 Students may choose from many residence hall housing options including traditional rooms, semi-suites, suites and apartments.

 In traditional-style residence halls, students typically live in double rooms and share communal bathrooms on each floor.
 Most traditional-style buildings include a large multi-purpose room, kitchen, and laundry on the ground level and lounges on each floor.

 Our traditional-style residence halls include Anne Arundel, Bel Air, Cambridge, Caroline, Carroll, Cecil, Centreville, Chestertown, Cumberland, Denton, Dorchester, Easton, Elkton, Ellicott, Hagerstown, Johnson-Whittle, LaPlata, Prince Frederick, Pyon-Chen, Queen Anne's, Somerset, Wicomico, and Worcester halls.